Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 - The conditional itself is evaluated in the defined operator precedence order first and outside-in/left-to-right second.
-Evaluation stops early for binary operators when the result is obvious.
-(E.g. a logical `and` combination will only have the left-hand side evaluated if that returns a falseish value, skipping the right-hand side.)
+Evaluation stops early for the conditional operators `and` and `or` when the result is obvious: a logical `and` combination will only have the right-hand evaluated if the left-hand side wasn't already false.
+Similarly, `or` will only evaluate the right-hand if the left-hand hasn't already evaluated to true.

 ### Inline expressions